|

 How To Store Jalapeños (And Make Them Taste Amazing)

-I try my best to never let fresh jalapeño peppers go to waste.
-After months of growing your own peppers, you should have some storage methods planned out.
-In this article, I’ll share how to store jalapeños easily.
+I try my best to never let garden-fresh jalapeño peppers go to waste.
+After months of growing your own peppers, it helps to have some storage methods planned out.
+In this article, I’ll share 5+ methods for how to store jalapeños easily.

 Whether your goal is to store the peppers for several months, or just keep them fresh for a few weeks, you’ll find an option here.
 As a bonus, these storage methods will make your jalapeños taste delicious, and will be useful for cooking or for snacking.